Kishmish: Theatrical

 The film was released theatrically on 29 April 2022.

-Home mnedia
+Home media

 The film was digitally premiered on the OTT Platform Hoichoi on 29 November 2024.

 Reception

 Upam Buzarbaruah of The Times of India gave it three and a half stars out of five and praised the movie saying that it is quite a pleasant watch.
 He noted that runtime of almost two and a half hours is a bit lengthy but the narrative, interspersed with some nice melodious songs, moves at a relatively fast pace and helps in passing the time easily.
 He opined that Kishmish is a refreshing treat for all ages and for the family.

 Anandabazar Patrika reviewed that the film brings back the nostalgic memories of college days and that watching it would lead one to possess a desire to go back to college.
 The protagonist of the film, Dev, expressed that the best review was received from his father.
 He wrote "In my 39 years of life, my dad never wrote me a letter.
 Like every other movie, my dad and my family came today to see the movie Kishmish.
 Outside Dad wrote "Kishmish Super duper Hit"."
 Ei Samay reviewed it and gave it three and a half stars out of five.